LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupA.md

 3. The code review from your lab partner with the “Prod.” column filled out by you.

 This will be a total of 6 files.

+### Grading Criteria

+The main focus of grading will be on correct coding of loops and problem solving skills.

+Here is the grading rubric: [CS133JS_Lab04_Rubric](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Rubric.pdf)